 For the purposes of employees' smooth return to work from childbirth and subsequent child rearing, and to support employees working while raising children, the nursery opens from 7:00 AM to 10:00 PM almost every day, including Saturdays, Sundays, national holidays, and year-end and New Year holidays.
-The childcare fees are calculated from hours of care regardless Chigasaki Nursery of the day or time period in order to reduce the burden on employees from paying additional fees or arranging secondary childcare.
+The childcare fees are calculated from hours of care regardless of the day or time period in order to reduce the burden on employees from paying additional fees or arranging secondary childcare at Aeon Mall Okinawa Rycom in August 2015 and at Aeon Mall Tokoname in October of the same year.
+We also opened nurseries at Aeon Style Shonan Chigasaki and Aeon Lake Town Mori in April 2016 as well as at Aeon Mall Saga Yamato in June 2016.
+These nurseries support people to work while raising

-Aeon Yumemirai Nursery
+Aeon Yumemirai Nursery Chigasaki Nursery